Skip advert

 Advertisement

-Kia challenged its designers to produce a zero-emissions family car with a practical range, ultra-fast charging ability, a stylish exterior design, and a spacious, tech-filled cabin.
+When designing the Kia EV6, the team behind it were challenged to produce a zero-emissions family car with a practical range, ultra-fast charging ability, a stylish exterior design, and a spacious, tech-filled cabin.
 Has it succeeded?
 Well, the answer can only be a resounding yes.
-The EV6’s range and charging ability are up there with the class leaders, and its sleek, purposeful look should appeal to modern EV buyers.
+The EV6’s charging ability is up there with the class leaders, and its sleek, purposeful look should appeal to modern EV buyers.

 Advertisement - Article continues below